rashikashaw/portfolio/README.md

 # Portfolio monorepo

-This is a hub of my personal projects and packages.
+ This monorepo🧳 is my one stop for all web apps and packages.

-## What's inside?
+## 👓 What's inside?
-Apps are located in `apps/` directory and packages are located in `packages/` directory.
+- All apps can befound in `apps/`
+- Packages are in `packages/ui/`

+### Apps and Packages
 Click the below links to open the deployed apps.
-### Apps and Packages

-- [`evo-gym`](https://template-fitness-center.netlify.app/): A simple fitness center website developed using React and Tailwind and deployed using Netlify.
-- `self-made`: Under contruction e-commerce web sites for creative home crafts using React and Redux with APIs using Firebase.
 - [`component-stories`](https://portfolio-storybook.netlify.app): Storybook for shared components, hooks, design system and helper utilites.
-Hosted using Netlify.

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities